Natsulus/Local-Music-Bot/README.md

 - email: Your bot's email.
 Optional if token provided.
 [Required/Optional]
 - password: Your bot's password.
 Optional if token provided.
 [Required/Optional]
 - libraryName: Name of your startup library.
 [Required]
 - libraryPath: Path to your startup library.
-Use / not \.
+Use /.
 [Required]
 - allowedChannels: Array of channel IDs which the bot will listen to.
 [Required]

 ## Perm Progress